5jt/dyalog-cookbook/manuscript/makeme.md

           #.⎕TRAP←0 'E' '#.HandleError.Process ''#.ErrorParms'''
           Off #.MyApp.TxtToCsv #.MyApp.Params.source

 Now that `Export` function.
-You'll have noticed exporting an EXE can fail from time to time, and you've performed this from the _File_ menu enough times to have wearied of it.
+You'll have noticed exporting an EXE can fail from time to time, and you've performed this from the _File_ menu enough times to have tired of it.
 So we'll automate it.
 Automating it doesn't make it any more reliable, but it certainly makes retries easier.

     ∇ msg←Export filename;type;flags;resource;icon;cmdline;nl
       #.⎕LX←'#.Environment.Start ''Run'''